ndp/ndp.github.io/_posts/2014-07-23-password-confirmation-input-fields.md

 **Passwords** , however, are masked, so should we be treating them differently?
 In the olden days, I’d type in my password, and was not sure if I got it right, since none of the characters were echoed back to me.
-So the second password field allowed me to type it a little more carefully again, and then see that I got it right (twice!).&nbsp;
+So the second password field allowed me to type it a little more carefully again, and then see that I got it right (twice!).

 Password fields are nicer now.
 Most browsers will show you the character as you type it, and only fade it out after the next character, or some amount of time.
 Newer versions of IE even have a “peek” mode, where the password can be shown in its full glory.
-By &nbsp;the time we're at the end of the first password field these days, we're pretty confident in what I typed.
+By  the time we're at the end of the first password field these days, we're pretty confident in what I typed.